-- NMEC College Fairs - Thanks to all the students and schools who participated in our 2018 Spring College Fairs in Las Cruces and Albuquerque.
-See Event Photos on Facebook and the Event Flyer
+Thanks to all the students and schools who participated in our New Mexico 2018 Spring College Fairs in Las Cruces and Albuquerque.
+See Event Photos on Facebook

 This program provides scholarship opportunities for students attending NM post-secondary institutions.
-New 2019 Scholarship Applications will be announced in the fall of 2018.
-The scholarship program is funded by the participation fees of College Days and College Nights.
+2019 Scholarship Applications will be available fall 2018.
+The scholarship program is funded by the participation fees of College Days & College Nights.

 College Days & College Nights Events

 This annual program hosts events at NM high schools and colleges.
 Representatives from NM’s public colleges and universities interact and educate students on their schools’ programs, applications, admissions and financial aid.
-NMEAF also provides FAFSA information at these events that are free to high school students and their families.
+NMEAF also provides FAFSA information and the four types of Financial Aid to students and their families.